FamilySearch/gedcom5-java/README.md

-It is possible to do a round-trip: parse a GEDCOM file into the object model, save it to json, read it back from json, and export it back to GEDCOM, without any loss of information for the vast majority of GEDCOM files.
+It is possible to do a round-trip: parse a GEDCOM file into the object model, save it to json, read it back from json, and export it back to GEDCOM, without any loss of information for the majority (over 90%) of GEDCOM files.

 The round-trip capability allows anyone to create programs that read gedcom files, do interesting things like generate warnings for suspicious dates in the GEDCOM,